a5221985/tutorials/Architecture/web_application_and_software_architecture_101.md

 ## Scalability ##
 ### What is Scalability? ###
+1. Topics
+	1. What is scalability?
+	2. What is latency?
+	3. Measuring latency
+		1. Network latency
+		2. Application latency
+	4. Why is low latency so important for online services?

 ### Types of Scalability ###
 ### Which Scalability Approach is Right For Your App? ###
 ### Primary Bottlenecks that Hurt the Scalability of Our Application ###